Find out if you need a Spanish visa or permit to visit, live, work or study in Spain.

 There is a youth mobility agreement between Spain and Canada for young people aged 18 to 35 to visit Spain to travel and work for up to a year.
 For details, see one of the Spanish consulates in Canada.

 You can apply for a long-term visa from the Spanish consulate or embassy in your home country, or sometimes online on their websites before you come to Spain.
 The application must be made in person or through an accredited representative, and you usually have to pay a non-refundable fee of around €60.
-Allow plenty of time for the consulate to process your application – check with yours for the timescale – and you or your representative must collect it in person.
+Allow plenty of time for the consulate to process your application.

 Find the contact details of the Spanish embassy or consulate in your own country to apply.